ALASdoo/alasdoo_com_v2/content/english/_index.md

   Aligning the product vision with the technical team is our specialty.
 Through open communication and a personal approach, we consider every aspect of the project so that we are empowered to assist and consult in every step of the development process.

-  Our software QA services are recognized worldwide under the [WeDoQa](https://www.wedoqa.com).'
+  Our software QA services are recognized worldwide under [the WeDoQA brand](https://www.wedoqa.com).'
   button:
     enable: false
     type: 'primary'